Super-NES/beautiful-jekyll/index.md

 {: .center}
 ![crdt_table](/blogImgs/crdt_table.png)

-Search went from **O(log N)** — N being all the characters in the document — to O(log L + log C) — L being the total number of lines and C being the number of characters in that line.
+Search went from **O(log N)** — N being all the characters in the document — to **O(log L + log C)** — L being the total number of lines and C being the number of characters in that line.

-We were able to do this by using two binary searches.
-One to find the correct line and the other to find the character in that line.
+We were able to do this by using two binary searches - one to find the correct line and the other to find the character in that line.

-In the case of inserting and deleting, the worst time complexity for linear arrays is **O(N)** due to shifting, but it’s only O(C) for two-dimensional arrays because only the characters in that line need to shifted.
+In the case of inserting and deleting, the worst time complexity for linear arrays is **O(N)** due to shifting, but it’s only **O(C)** for two-dimensional arrays because only the characters in that line need to shifted.

 Finally, we were able to reduce the Find Index complexity from **O(N)** to **O(1)** because we can pass the position object that CodeMirror returns directly to the CRDT without any need of linearization or conversion.